CNES/cars/docs/source/developer_guide/creating_a_plugin.rst

 A sensor loader plugin is a class that overrides the `SensorLoaderTemplate` class.
 It must define two methods :
  - check_conf : check the plugin-specific parameters
- - get_pivot_format : transform the input configuration into a configuration readable by CARS using pivot format.
+ - set_pivot_format : transform the input configuration into a configuration readable by CARS using pivot format and set it in class attribute `self.pivot_format`.
 Specifications of pivot format can be used on :ref:`advanced configuration`